Tough c interview questions

 Explanation:

-2. cdecl: In this style function name can be both in the upper case or lower case.
-First parameter of function call is passed to the last parameter of function definition.
-It is default parameter passing convention.
+2. 2.
+Cdecl: This convention allows the function name to be either in uppercase or lowercase.
+However, the first parameter in the function call is passed to the last parameter in the function definition.
+Cdecl is the default parameter passing convention in C.

 Examples: